 We decided that if some people could manage on an extremely small budget then so could we – we would have to if we wanted this dream to come true as neither of us had lots of savings or a stable way of bringing in an income.
 The trouble was, we didn’t really trust the figures that some people were putting out there.
 How could some people be living on huge budgets and others next to nothing?
 Who was fibbing?!

 What Does Sailing In The Med Really Cost?

-We have carefully recorded how much we spent on a monthly basis over three months of cruising, including some of the big ticket items we have had to buy for the boat.
+We have carefully recorded how much we spent on a monthly basis over one year of cruising, including some of the big ticket items we have had to buy for the boat.
 We are predicting that as time goes on the money we have to spend will lessen (a bit!) as we get the boat to the state we are happy with (we can already see that starting to happen), but we know from experience that boats cost serious money if you want them to be safe and enjoyable.

 When we first set off on this adventure we thought we would have only £600 a month for living costs.
 Luckily we now have a little more than this due to Adam’s freelance work, but we are well aware that this could fall through at any moment and so although we have spent more than we originally planned, we try where possible to stick to the budget!

 Food Costs When Sailing

 Now if you’re planning your adventure of a lifetime them you’re very lucky, because Adam isn’t your other half.
 This will make saving money SO much easier for you.